 My Photography Is A Mosaic Of Me...

-Randy's photography includes fashion, food, product, travel, and outdoor sports.
-His work in those areas have appeared in magazines, newspapers, advertising, marketing pieces, online and electronic media of all types.
-He has published four books including Dancing With Butterflies, a book devoted to the butterflies of Oklahoma.
-The Mother Road – Route 66 In Oklahoma, which covers the entire length of the highway that still exists in the state.
+Randy C. Anderson is a photographer, writer, outdoorsman, naturalist, and passionate about wildlife and nature photography.
+His study of wildlife began when he was a boy and kept growing as the years went by.
+He started hunting at age eight, then started hunting with a camera in his early twenties.
+He became serious about his photography in the 1970s, and his passion for photography continues.
+His passion includes teaching photography on the high school level at Regent Preparatory School of Oklahoma in Tulsa.
+Randy's photography includes fashion, food, products, travel, and outdoor sports.
+His work in those areas has appeared in magazines, newspapers, advertising, marketing pieces, websites, social media, and other electronic media.
+He has published four books: Dancing With Butterflies, a book devoted to the butterflies of Oklahoma.
+The Mother Road – Route 66 In Oklahoma, covers the entire length of the highway that still exists in the state.
 Oklahoma Lights, highlighting some of Oklahoma's beautiful and unique Christmas light displays.
 The Way I See It, was his first book, a book about the wildlife of Oklahoma.
 The books are currently out of print and Randy is working on new eBooks that will incorporate many updates.

 In addition, Randy has had over forty-five articles he has written and illustrated with images published in Distinctly Oklahoma Magazine as a fairly regular contributor.
 Those works featured wildlife, travel, outdoor, and topics relating to Oklahoma.
 Sadly, the magazine has closed its doors, as have many other publications across the country.

-Visit Randy's other photography website: rcaphoto.com
+Visit Randy's other photography websites: rcaphoto.com oklahoma birdphotos.com

 Back to Top